 It’s the hills most difficult

-To let go, that inspire
+To let go, which inspire me

 Above bright lights and six lanes